Injective stabilization of additive functors. I. Preliminaries: The injective stabilization of the tensor product

 Similarly, specializing Lemma~\ref{L:Ind-of-Sigma} to $F := A\, {\otimes} \blank$, we have

-\begin{lemma} The operation $A\, \ot\, \Sigma \blank$, where $\Sigma$ denotes a cosyzygy operation on left $\Lambda$-modules in injective resolutions, is a functor.
-It is determined uniquely up to a canonical isomorphism, which is induced by any comparison map between the injective resolutions of the blank argument. \end{lemma}
+\begin{lemma} The operation $A\, \ot\, \Sigma \blank$, where $\Sigma$ denotes a cosyzygy operation on left $\Lambda$-modules in injective resolutions, is determined uniquely up to a canonical isomorphism, which is induced by any comparison map between the injective resolutions of the blank argument.
+This operation is a functor. \end{lemma}